hplgit/doconce/doc/pub/slides/scientific_writing.md

 <!-- !eslidecell -->

 <!-- !split -->

-### Can we factor pieces from a heterogeneous world to one coherent piece in the future?
+### Can I assemble lots of different writings to a new future document (book)?

-When I write some scientific material,
+Suppose I write various types ofscientific material,

- * a LaTeX document,
+ * LaTeX document,
- * a blog post (HTML),
+ * blog posts (HTML),
- * some web pages (HTML),
+ * web pages (HTML),
- * a Sphinx document,
+ * Sphinx documents,
- * an IPython notebook,
+ * IPython notebooks,
+ * wikis,
- * some Markdown files,
+ * Markdown files, ...

-and later want to collect the pieces into a larger document, maybe some book, or one big web document, or a set of slides, is that at all feasible?
+and later want to collect the pieces into a larger document, maybe some book - is that at all feasible?

 <!-- !bpop highlight-red -->
-Probably not, but I have a solution :-)
+Probably not, but I have a solution :smile:
 <!-- !epop -->

 <!-- !split -->
 ## Pros and cons of various tools

 <!-- !split -->
-### Popular tools anno 2013 and their math support
+### Popular tools anno 2014 and their math support

 <!-- !bpop -->
  * **LaTeX**: de facto standard for math-instensive documents